What is a boat title?

 Do all types of boats require a title and registration?

-Check your state’s requirements, as titling will vary by state.
-Generally, motorized vessels or ones that are longer than a certain length will need to be titled.
-Check your state’s requirements.
+Check your state’s requirements, as titling varies by state.
+Generally, motorized vessels or boats longer than a certain length will need to be titled.

-The larger a vessel, the higher the registration fee tends to be, but some boats don’t need to be registered at all.
-Small, personal watercraft that you can transport on the top of your car generally don’t need to be registered, including canoes, kayaks, stand-up paddleboards, etc.
+The larger the vessel, the higher the registration fee tends to be, but some boats don’t need to be registered at all.
+Small watercraft like canoes, kayaks, and stand-up paddleboards still need to be registered in a handful of states, so be sure to check the registration requirements where you live.

 How to transfer a boat title

-Just like the registration process, the steps you need to take to transfer the boat title from one person to another will differ from state to state.
+Just like the registration process, the steps to transfer the boat title from one person to another will differ from state to state.
 However, most states have similar requirements.
-The seller will need to fill out the transfer information on the back of the title and sign it.
+The seller needs to fill out the transfer information on the back of the title and sign it.
 In some states, this step must be notarized.
-Be sure to find out whether your state requires a notarized title transfer before you start the process.

-After you transfer the boat title, you'll need to fill out an application for a title at the relevant government agency and pay any necessary fees that come with transferring the title.
+After you transfer the boat title, fill out an application for a title at the relevant government agency, and pay any necessary fees that come with transferring the title.
 You may also need to pay sales tax to the state if you're buying the boat from a private seller.
-Check with your DMV or the boating department of your state to guarantee you have completed all necessary steps.

 Online